Section 1:1 Revised April 26, 2013

 Section 1:2 Revised April 26, 2013

 The Purchasing Department personnel exercise sound business judgment and maintain the highest ethical standards in the conduct of University business.
+Relationships with suppliers will support the promotion of environmentally preferred practices, diverse business utilization, and small businesses.

 University employees involved in committing any University managed funds shall not have a business interest or a family relationship with a supplier of goods of services to the University so as not to impair the integrity and objectivity of the purchase.
 An apparent conflict of interest, or at a minimum, the appearance of one, may exist if any employee has a direct or material indirect financial interest in a vendor company or when there is a family or other personal relationship.